anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 - Can make you aware of key insights or perspectives that you hadn’t yet considered.
 - Can help you identify which parts of your draft need more careful thought, attention, and revision.

 As you receive feedback, try to give each comment the benefit of the doubt and seriously consider it.
-Sometimes new writers are tempted to react defensively to feedback on their work, but remember that your reviewers have the same goals that you have: to produce a high quality template!
-But also keep in mind that you don’t need to accept every suggestion.
+Sometimes new writers are tempted to react defensively to feedback on their work, but remember that your reviewers have the same goals that you have: to produce a high quality template.
+But also keep in mind that you don't need to accept every suggestion.
 If you can make a good argument not to adopt a suggestion, that is important to consider as well.

-One other thing that might help you get more high quality reviews is to clearly indicate what kind of feedback you’re looking for, based on areas of the draft you think need some improvement.
+One other thing that might help you get more high quality reviews is to clearly indicate what kind of feedback you're looking for, based on areas of the draft you think need some improvement.
 Do you need:

 - Global-level feedback, which includes advice on the big picture, general content, tone, clarity, and overall organization or flow of the document?
 - Local-level feedback, which includes wordsmithing paragraphs or sentences and polishing up the draft for final revision?